kenjyco/x200/sysinstall/mini-14.04/README.md

     PasswordAuthentication no

-Add an "AllowUsers" line with a comma-delimited list of users allowed to SSH in
+Add an "AllowUsers" line with a space-delimited list of users allowed to SSH in

     AllowUsers ken